AlexMason/easyrag/README.md

   - [ ] Documented code with descriptions + hints
 - [ ] Better testing

+## Ideas

+- Assign the model to the adapter instead of the client.
+- Swap adapter in query/embedding options

 ## Contributing

 Contributions and suggestions for improvement are welcome!
 Feel free to open an issue or pull request.